simul/simul.github.io/faq.md

 This is now resolved -

-Previous versions of trueSKY had issues when packageing the game with both trueSKY and Niagara particles.
+Previous versions of trueSKY had issues when packaging the game with both trueSKY and Niagara particles.
 We have now fixed our conflicts with the Niagara systems and as such if you encounter any issue please inform us via the Q+A page so we can investigate the issue further.

 The previous solution was to disable the Niagara plugin or if you are using UE Source to change the two relevant files which can be obtained via a pull request here - https://github.com/EpicGames/UnrealEngine/pull/6414 - however this should no longer be required.